-&lt;sup>17Depreciations occur when market values fall below book values on an insurer's national GAAP (historical cost) balance sheet.
+18Depreciations occur when market values fall below book values on an insurer's national GAAP (historical cost) balance sheet.
 In particular, in our model, if the market value falls below 90% of the (most recent) book value (representing a material decrease in value), then the asset is written down to the market value; instead, the asset appreciates to the minimum of the market value and the face value if the market value exceeds the book value.

-the cash value less the surrender penalty $1-\vartheta$ , $\vartheta\in(0,1)$ , such that $sv{t-1}^h=\vartheta v{t-1}^h$ .
-While we do not explicitly model fees that cover administrative costs in the insurer's cash flow (since they would not out in the overall cash flow), fees (and taxes) may affect surrender decisions.
-Without loss of generality, we assume that policyholders pay fees at the earlier of the surrender or the maturity date.
-Moreover, the utility that policyholders derive from the mortality component of contracts may vary over the lifetime of contracts.
-For example, older policyholders might value this component less and, then, may be more inclined to surrender their contracts.
+policyholders might value this component less and, then, may be more inclined to surrender their contracts.
 Assuming a similar age of policyholders at contract inception, the value of the mortality component is a function of contract age.
-Surrender incentives may vary over a contract's lifetime more generally (Gottlieb and Smetters, 2021) Koijen et al., 2024).
-We use a reduced-form approach to jointly model the time-varying value of the mortality component, cumulative fees (and taxes), and other trends in surrender incentives over contract lifetimes as a proportional cost c(t-(h+1)) depending on contract age t-(h+1).
+Surrender incentives may vary over a contract's lifetime more generally (Gottlieb and Smetters, 2021; Koijen et al., 2024).
+We use a reduced-form approach to jointly model the time-varying value of the mortality component, cumulative fees (and taxes), and other trends in surrender incentives over contract lifetimes as a proportional cost c(t - (h + 1)) depending on contract age t - (h + 1).

 The idiosyncratic component of the utility from surrender is given by $e^{\mathcal{L}}$ and reflects the utility from satisfying liquidity needs, e.g., arising from medical expenses, net of transaction costs, such as the loss of the option to convert the contract into an annuity or the loss of mortality payouts tied to the contract.
-We allow $\mathcal{L}$ to vary across policyholders, both across and within cohorts, reflecting differences in liquidity needs and transaction costs.
-The net surrender value is then given by $sv{t-1}^h e^{\mathcal{L}-c(t-(h+1))}$ .
+We allow \mathcal{L} to vary across policyholders, both across and within cohorts, reflecting differences in liquidity needs and transaction costs.
+The net surrender value is then given by $sv{t-1}^h e^{\mathcal{L}-c(t-(h+1))}$.

-A policyholder surrenders her contract if the net surrender value $sv{t-1}^h e^{\mathcal{L}-c(t-(h+1))}$ exceeds Bauer et al. (2017) provide a detailed discussion of how to model policyholder behavior in life insurance.

-the value of keeping the policy $m{t-1}^h$ :
+A policyholder surrenders her contract if the net surrender value $sv{t-1}^h e^{\mathcal{L}-c(t-(h+1))}$ exceeds the value of keeping the policy m{t-1}^h :